kimjev-webdev/webdevination/README.md

 <h3 id="61"> 7.
 Bugs </h3>

 A comprehensive log of all debugging actions taken throughout the project timeline can be found [here](BUGLOG.md).

+There is also a list of bugs which are yet to be resolved in the [testing document](TESTING.md).

 <h2 id="61a"> Deployment </h2>